fivefilters/ftr-site-config/README.md

 ### How to write a site config file

-Please see our [help page](http://help.fivefilters.org/customer/portal/articles/223153-site-patterns) for a brief guide.
-We hope to have some tutorials up soon.
+The quickest and simplest way is to use our [point-and-click interface](http://siteconfig.fivefilters.org).
+It's a simple tool only intended to create a rule to extract the correct content block.
+For further refinements, e.g. selecting the title, stripping elements, dealing with multi-page articles, please see our [help page](http://help.fivefilters.org/customer/portal/articles/223153-site-patterns) for more information.

 ### Instapaper